sandialabs/spack-manager/docs/index.rst

 across multiple machines, and multiple projets.

 .. image:: images/Spack-To-Applications.png
+   :alt: Spack is central to applications, but applications often want to further customize their interfaces and interactions with Spack
+   :width: 75%

-   :alt: Spack is serving the package management needs of thousands of software packages.
+   Spack is serving the package management needs of thousands of software packages.
    However, individual application teams wish to harness the power of Spack for their individual applications specific needs.
    This naturally leads to redundant, similar workflows.
-   :width: 75%

 The intent of this project is to maintain as thin of a buffer as possible between software packages and Spack, and to be pushing ideas and workflow improvements back to Spack on a regular basis to reduce the code that is maintained here.